changelogs in SQL Format

-Each changeset in a formatted SQL file begins with a comment of the form
+Each changeset in a formatted SQL file begins with a comment of the form:

 The changeset comment is followed by one or more SQL statements, separated by

-semicolons (or the value of the
+semicolons or by the value of the

-|endDelimiter||Delimiter to apply to the end of the statement.
-Defaults to ";", may be set to "".|
+|endDelimiter||Specifies delimiter to apply to the end of the statement.
+Default value is:

-|runAlways||Executes the changeset on every run, even if it has been run before|
+|runAlways||Executes the changeset on every run, even if it has been run before.|

-|runOnChange||Executes the change the first time it is seen and each time the change set has been changed|
+|runOnChange||Executes the change the first time it is seen and each time the changeset has been changed.|

 |context||Executes the change if the particular context was passed at runtime.
 Any string can be used for the context name and they are checked case-insensitively.|

-|logicalFilePath||Use to override the file name and path when creating the unique identifier of changesets.
-Required when moving or renaming change logs.|
+|logicalFilePath||Overrides the file name and path when creating the unique identifier of changesets.
+Required when moving or renaming changelogs.|

-|labels||Labels are general purpose way to categorize changesets like contexts, but working in the opposite way.
+|labels||Specifies labels that are a general way to categorize changesets like contexts, but working in the opposite way.
 Instead of defining a set of contexts at runtime and then a match expression in the changeset, you define a set of labels in the context and a match expression at runtime.|

-|failOnError||Should the migration fail if an error occurs while executing the changeset?|
+|failOnError||Specifies whether the migration fails if an error occurs while executing the changeset.|

-|dbms||The type of a database which that changeset is to be used for.
+|dbms||Specifies the type of a database which that changeset is to be used for.
 When the migration step is running, it checks the database type against this

 attribute.
 Valid database type names are listed on the supported databases page.
 It is possible to list multiple databases separated by commas.